 - Have you reviewed your estate planning documents to make necessary changes?

 An experienced financial advisory team can help you review all your important estate planning documents and be confident you are providing for your chosen heirs, updating your beneficiary designations, and naming new designees for your health care and power of attorney documents.
-With court closings and potentially long delays in finalizing divorce, the need to have documents updated to reflect your intent is incredibly important.
+With frequent long delays in finalizing divorce, the need to have documents updated to reflect your intent is very important.
 Some documents can be changed while divorce is pending, while others must wait until the divorce decree is issued.
 Documents to consider include:

 - Will and trusts (usually can be changed while divorce is pending)